 With the help of intensive therapy and community support, people suffering from BPD and substance abuse can learn to take back control of their lives.

 Get Help Today

-At Agape Treatment Center, we understand the importance of treating the underlying causes and conditions of addiction.
-Most clients we see need assistance with mental health conditions and we have the training and expertise to deliver those results.
+At Agape Treatment Center, we understand the importance of treating addiction’s underlying causes and conditions.
+Most clients we see need assistance with mental health conditions, and we have the training and expertise to deliver those results.
 If you or someone you love is suffering from addiction and borderline personality disorder, pick up the phone and call us today.
 We’ll help you sort through your questions, determine which type of treatment is the best fit, and get you started on the right path.
 Don’t wait any longer – we’re here for you.